lookbook-hq/lookbook/README.md

 * Improve previews of partials/views, ensure they are 100% compatible with how they are used in parent app
 * Add support for Mailer previews
+* Handle and display parser errors in the UI

 #### Development/Testing